0Nom4D/307multigrains/README.md

 307multigrains is a B-MAT-500 EPITECH module project.

-307multigrains is about the heat coming out of a radiator.
+307multigrains is about optimizing revenues though grains' price.

 You can use this program as it follows: